siteslave/mydatepicker-th/README.md

     import { NgModule } from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';
     import { MyTestApp } from './my-test-app';

-    // If you are using webpack package loader import the MyDatePickerModule from here: import { MyDatePickerModule } from 'mydatepicker';

-    // If you are using systemjs package loader import the MyDatePickerModule from here: import { MyDatePickerModule } from 'mydatepicker';
+    import { MyDatePickerModule } from 'mydatepicker';

     @NgModule({